mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 };
 ```

-This will tell the pre-processor where to look for our sass files, and where to compile them to.
-Currently, we are saying our sass files will be in a folder called "Styles" that will exist at the same level as our package.json file, at the solution level.
+This tells the pre-processor where to look for our sass files and also where to compile them.
+Currently, we are saying our sass files will be in a folder called "Styles" that will exist at the same level as our package.json file--at the solution level.
 We will output the compiled css to the css folder located in the wwwroot.
 The binding at top says that our pre-process will run after every build.

-Note: Your sass files cannot be in the wwwroot folder, that is reserved for serving up static files only.
+Note: Your sass files cannot be in the wwwroot folder, which is reserved for serving only static files.

-Add your "Styles" folder, or whatever you wish to call it.
-Create a sass file inside of it.
+Add your "Styles" folder, or whatever you wish to call it, then create an sass file inside of it.
 Here is what it looks like at the solution level:
 ![Solution](solution.png)

 I am going to change the primary color in Bulma from its default of turquoise to something different.
 This post is not concerned with teaching Bulma.
-I am using it as changing a color is a common use case.
+Changing a color is simply a common use case.

 ```scss
 @charset "utf-8";